 Is there a need?

-This research will reveal if there’s a need to set up a new club, and if a new club could really offer something that’s not currently available in your community.
+This will show if there's a need to set up a new club, and if it could really offer something that's not currently available in your community.

-You’ll need to be clear on the aims of your club, and that you have enough people who are willing to help get it up and running – and most importantly, keep it running.
+You'll need to be clear on the aims of your club and that you have enough people willing to help get it up and running – and most importantly, keep it running.